AaltoSciComp/linux-shell/content/loops.rst

 ::

- # loop other all Triton users to find out who has logged in within last month
+ # loop other all users (on a server) to find out who has logged in within last month
  for u in $(getent group triton-users | cut -d: -f4 | tr ',' ' '); do
    echo $u: $(last -Rw -n 1 $u | head -1) done | sort > filename